openstack/networking-midonet/README.rst

 The current set of supported versions of MidoNet are:

-- v2015.06
 - v5.x

-NOTE: MidoNet recently changed its versioning scheme. v5.0 is what used to be called v2015.09.
+NOTE: MidoNet changed its versioning scheme. v5.0 is what used to be called v2015.09.